rlugojr/sample-apps/apcera-job-scaler/README.md

 * Set the `TARGET_JOB` to the FQN of the example-go app you deployed previously (`job::/sandbox/admin::example-go`, for example).
 You **must** set a CPU reservation on the target job for the auto-scaler to compute CPU usage.
 See [Setting CPU reservation](#cpureserve).
 * Leave the other [configuration options](#options) at their default values, or set them to the desired values.

-Deploy the app using your modified app manifest:
+Run the `apc app create` command to deploy the auto-scalcer using the modified app manifest run

+    cd sample-apps/apcera-job-scaler
     apc app create

 You also need to add policy to permit the auto-scaler to make authenticated API calls to read and update properties on `TARGET_JOB`.
-See [Required policy](#requiredpolicy).
+See [Required policy]().

-### Required policy

-You must also add policy to your cluster that issues an application token to the auto-scaler application, and that also permits the auto-scaler app to read and update properties on the target job.
-For example, suppose you've deployed the auto-scaler to `job::/sandbox/admin::apcera-job-scaler`, and it is configured to monitor the application at `job::/prod::my-app`.
-In this case, you would need the following policy that permits a token to be issued to the auto-scaler app:

-    on job::/sandbox/admin::apcera-job-scaler {
-        {permit issue}
-    }

-Also, you must add policy that gives the auto-scaler app permission to read and update properties on the target job, for example:

-    on job::/prod::my-app {
-        if (auth_server@apcera.me->name == "job::/sandbox/admin::apcera-job-scaler") {
-            permit read, update
-        }
-    }

-### Setting CPU reservation on target job {#cpureserve}

-For the auto-scaler app to calculate an instance's CPU usage you must assign an explicit CPU reservation to the app you want to monitor.
-(By default, applications on Apcera are provided with unlimited CPU time.)
-For example, the following command creates a new application and reserves 200 milliseconds of CPU time per second of physical time for the target app:

-    apc app create app-to-monitor --cpus 200

 ## Auto-scaler application design